How To Identify Your Aga Cooker

 The doors latch onto enamel 'nibs' built into the cast iron front.

-Post-1995/Post-2000 Deluxe Aga Cooker
+Post-1995 Deluxe Aga Cooker

 The towel rail is seated in-between two brackets, and there is a small strip of enamel visible above the thermometer.
-3 Oven models are also available (originally gas, oil and 13amp - the oil models were quickly discontinued).

-The resale value of these is relatively ok.
-Engineers will charge to remove, with refurbishing companies potentially offering hundreds of pounds depending on market demand, stock levels and the condition of the cooker.
+Engineers will charge to remove, with some refurbishing companies potentially offering a few hundred pounds for parts, or to remove for free, depending on market demand, stock levels and the condition of the cooker.

 Limited Edition Millennium Aga Cooker